irakr/Rigia-editor/README.md

 # Rigia-editor
 A vi like text editor developed just for fun.

+# Implementation
-Written in C/C++.
+1. Written in C/C++.
+2. Uses the ncurses library.

 # Current progress
  1. Now you can switch between different modes just like 'vi'.
-But in order to that you have to press ENTER after entering the mode changing key.
- 	Example: To switch to input-mode:
- 			Press 'i' and then ENTER